JMMP-Group/NEMO_validation/README.md

 This directory contains scripts which perform validation against hourly ssh data.

 Overview:
-There are 3 elements, extract (SSH from model at obs locations); analyse (concurrent ssh and threshld analysis on model and obs data); plot.
+There are 3 elements, extract (SSH from model at obs locations); analyse (concurrent ssh and threshold analysis on model and obs data); plot.
 For short timeseries these can and where done as a single (slow) job.
 However with 10 years of data it makes sense to slice the stages to spread them across parallel tasks.
 The extract stage can be sliced across monthly jobs The analysis stage can be sliced across the port dimension.
 This slices makes the entire process fast on JASMIN, though a little harder to follow.